 "Period of Delivery" means the period from the date Scheduling obligations are to commence to the date same are to terminate under a Transaction.

 "Pipeline" means a company authorized to ship Gas on behalf of itself or others on physical Gas transmission facilities.

+“Present Value Discount Rate” means in respect of a terminated Transaction, the yield of United States Government Treasury Bills, plus 100 basis points, for the same term as the Period of Delivery remaining after the Early Termination Date of such terminated Transaction.

 "Pricing Hours" means the hours C.T. from 8:00 a.m. to 5:00 p.m. of each Business Day.

-"Replacement Price Differential" means (i) in the event of a Seller's Deficiency Default, the positive difference, if any, obtained by subtracting the Contract Price from the Spot Price for the Gas Day in which Seller's Deficiency Default occurred, and (ii) in the event of a Buyer's Deficiency Default, the positive difference, if any, obtained by subtracting the Spot Price for the Gas Day in which Buyer's Deficiency Default occurred (or if the Min MQ is applicable, the Spot Price for the middle Gas Day of the month in which Buyer's Deficiency Default occurred) from the Contract Price.
+"Replacement Price Differential" means (i) in the event of a Seller's Deficiency Default, the positive difference, if any, obtained by subtracting the Contract Price from (a) the cost, including transportation and basis differential adjustments, to Buyer acting reasonably in an incremental, arm’s length purchase(s) from a third party, to replace Seller’s Deficiency Quantity (defined in Section 3.2), or (b) if no commercially reasonable replacement transaction is available, or for any remaining Seller’s Deficiency Quantity after that replaced in (i)(a), the Spot Price for the Gas Day in which Seller's Deficiency Default occurred, and (ii) in the event of a Buyer's Deficiency Default, the positive difference, if any, obtained by subtracting from the Contract Price, (a) the price obtained by Seller, acting reasonably in an incremental, arms’ length sale(s) to a third party of a quantity equal to the Buyer’s Deficiency Quantity (defined in Section 3.4) including transportation and basis differential adjustments, or (b) if no commercially reasonable replacement transaction is available, or for any remaining Buyer’s Deficiency Quantity after that replaced in (ii)(a), the Spot Price for the Gas Day in which Buyer's Deficiency Default occurred (or if the Min MQ is applicable, the Spot Price for the middle Gas Day of the month in which Buyer's Deficiency Default occurred).

 "Scheduling" or "Schedule," when used in reference to Seller, means to make Gas available, or cause Gas to be made available, at the Delivery Point(s) for delivery to or for the account of Buyer, including making all Pipeline nominations, and when used in reference to Buyer, means to cause Buyer's Transporter to make available at the Delivery Point(s) transportation capacity sufficient to permit Buyer's Transporter to receive on a firm basis the quantities Seller has available at such Delivery Point(s), including making all Pipeline nominations.
 Gas shall be deemed to have been Scheduled when confirmed by Transporter.